Eye discharge — also known as eye mucus, goop, eye gunk, or eye boogers — may concern many people.

 You may also notice a discharge leaving the puncta.
 This is a small drainage hole in the eyelid.
 This condition can become severe if you do not meet your eye doctor immediately for treatment with antibiotics.

-You should speak with your doctor if you experience excessive eye discharge or if it does not improve after a week.
+However, you should speak with your doctor if you experience excessive eye discharge that doesn't improve after a week.
 In severe cases, your discharge may develop with other symptoms like eye pain and impaired vision.

 Good hygiene can help reduce eye mucus.
 This includes removing makeup at night and keeping your eyes clean by rubbing the closed eyes with a clean, warm washcloth.